Internet of Things Cloud MQTT Brokers

 More than twenty years ago, the need arose for servicing Internet-connected devices in industry and household applications.
 In 1999, Andy Stanford-Clark (IBM) and Arlen Nipper (Cirrus Link/Eurotech) created the first version of the protocol for managing and monitoring connected devices.
 This protocol was first used in practice for monitoring an oil pipeline in the desert.
 In this task, it was necessary to have a protocol with efficient use of the bandwidth of the low-speed data channel.
 It needed to be simple and consume little battery power, and include the possibility of the device functioning via satellite communication.

-A protocol called “message queuing telemetry transport” was created to solve these kinds of problems.
+The MQTT full form is “message queuing telemetry transport.”
+The protocol was created to solve these kinds of problems.
 Accordingly, server solutions (in particular messaging brokers), were needed to serve the operation of this protocol.

 And since cloud solutions are currently distributed in almost all areas of information technology, the corresponding cloud systems have appeared in the field of management and monitoring of the Internet of Things.